 Take My Hand

-You should be taking your client by the hand and navigating them through the sale (not physically because of COVID).
+You should be taking your client by the hand and navigating them through the sale.
 Too many sales reps are too passive when they are trying to make a sale.
 The prospect expects you to tell them what to do next.
 Whether this means signing up for a trial or making a purchase decision.
 You are being looked at as a leader, you are the one with the knowledge on how to solve their pain, now show them what’s next.
 The moment you surrender that leadership role to your prospect is the moment you lose the sale.

 Flexibility Is Key